flyteorg/flytesnacks/cookbook/core/remote_flyte/README.rst

 Re-building a new Docker container image for every code change you make can become cumbersome and slow.
 If you're making purely code changes that **do not** require updating your container definition, you can make use of fast serialization and registration to speed up your iteration process and reduce the time it takes to upload new entity versions to your hosted Flyte deployment.
+Fast registration may be run in your local venv or in a previously built image which mounts your dev folder.

+Fast registration can be used to push workflow changes as well as the associated development code that you are developping alongside your workflows.

 First, run the fast serialization target: